 Teva Pharmaceutical Industries Sees Unusually High Options Volume

-Teva Pharmaceutical Industries Ltd was the recipient of unusually large options trading activity on Wednesday.
-Investors acquired 15,115 call options on the company.
+Teva Pharmaceutical Industries Ltd was the target of some unusual options trading activity on Wednesday.
+Investors bought 15,115 call options on the company.

 Comments